ashishjuit/sri/README.md

 ====================
-Shri Ramjidas Institute

 ====================

-Welcome to the Cyborg Institute!
+Welcome to the XXX Institute!
 The "Institute," somewhat in-jest, has been an attempt at building an *ad hoc* virtual think tank in the tradition of :term:`free software`.
 The Cyborg Institute has always addressed issues at the intersection of technology, society/culture,